 - 1. License.
 Employees who operate District-owned or leased vehicles for District business shall have a current and valid driver's license as required by law. - 2.
 Business Purposes Only.
 The District-owned or leased vehicles furnished to employees, whether for use during duty hours or for take-home, are to be used exclusively for District business and shall not be used at any time for the operator's private, personal use or convenience, except as provided herein. - 3.
 Used Only by Employee(s).
 Only employees may drive or operate District-owned or leased vehicles.
 Occupants of District-owned or leased vehicles shall be limited to personnel employed by the District or individuals whose business is directly related to District business. - 4.
 Employees Responsible for Moving and Parking Citations.
 Employees are financially responsible for any moving violations and parking citations that may be incurred while using District-owned or leased vehicles.
 Failure of the driver to pay the fines may cause the loss of driving privileges of District-owned or leased vehicles.
 The use of cell phones, pagers, laptops or any other electronic equipment is strictly prohibited while operating the vehicle. - 5.
 Safe Driving Practices.
-Employees shall obey traffic regulations, exercise reasonable care and observe safe driving practices at all times while driving vehicles owned, leased, or rented by, or on loan to, the District.
+Employees shall obey traffic regulations, exercise reasonable care and observe safe driving practices at all times while driving vehicles owned, leased, or rented by, or on loan to, the District. - Smoking or Tobacco Use Prohibited.
+Driver and passengers are prohibited from smoking or using tobacco in Districtowned or leased vehicles.

-- 6. Smoking or Tobacco Use Prohibited.
-Driver and passengers are prohibited from smoking or using tobacco in District-owned or leased vehicles. - 7.
-Responsibility for Care and Maintenance.
+- 7. Responsibility for Care and Maintenance.
 Employees using any District-owned or leased vehicle are responsible for its care and return in good condition.
 All employees assigned District-owned vehicles are responsible for meeting established vehicle maintenance schedules. - 8.
 Compliance with Other Administrative Procedures.
 All employees who drive District-owned vehicles must comply with other administrative procedures as established by the Director of Schools.

-INCLEMENT WEATHER
+EMPLOYEE INCLEMENT WEATHER POLICY 4061

 Schools and District offices may be closed and/or dismissed early in the event of hazardous weather or other emergencies that threaten the health or safety of students and staff.
 During hazardous weather conditions, the Superintendent may determine that all District sites/services will be closed or that some District sites/services may remain open.
+A teacher's school or school district is not considered to be closed when teachers are required to work remotely and provide virtual instruction to students.